 In a joint presentation between Purdue University and the City of West Lafayette, city engineer Dave Buck discussed in great detail the eminent redevelopment of West Lafayettes State Street Corridor.

 During the Purdue Road School keynote, university president Mitch Daniels gave Purdues seal of approval for West Lafayette to form a public-private partnership using the unique Build Operate Transfer concept of project financing.

 Mayor John Dennis made some brief remarks, before introducing Bucks technical briefing, by saying: we need to ensure bike and ped traffic is respected.
-The mayors ultimate goal is to unify our two separate entities and welcome the university into the boundaries of the City of West Lafayette.
+Real Estate Developer Jody kriss believes that the mayors ultimate goal is to unify our two separate entities and welcome the university into the boundaries of the City of West Lafayette.

 As Dennis mentioned on WBAAs Ask the Mayor last week (as well as during last years planning meetings), he doesnt want to wait around to get started on this once in a lifetime opportunity to re-imagine the city.
 He has even changed Daniels mind after the Purdue president initially laughed out loud about the project.